19hours/sg-statutes/Acts/Agency for Science, Technology and Research Act.md

 (ii) to any person in the public or private sector for scientific and technological research and development, or for any commercial application of scientific knowledge or technology, in areas defined by the Agency;

-(e) provide or develop incubator facilities for new enterprises, and business support facilities to growing enterprises, which are based on or involved in the commercial application of scientific knowledge or technology developed by any public institute, research institute, educational institution, hospital or other speciality centre, whether or not funded by the Agency;
+(e) provide or develop incubator facilities for new enterprises, and business support facilities to growing enterprises, which are based on or involved in the commercial application of scientific knowledge or technology developed by any public institute, research institute, educational institution, hospital or other specialty centre, whether or not funded by the Agency;

+[54/2007 wef 01/01/2008]

+(ea) establish a national standard of weights, measures and other quantities, hold custody and disseminate the measurement parameters of standards of such weights, measures and other quantities, and verify and develop methods for the measurement of such weights, measures and other quantities;

+[54/2007 wef 01/01/2008]

+(eb) develop, verify and calibrate instruments and equipment and issue certificates to the effect that an instrument or equipment complies with the specifications applicable to it and control the use of such certificates;

+[54/2007 wef 01/01/2008]

+(ec) undertake such measurement activities as the Agency considers necessary for the upgrading of quality standards in industry or for gaining international recognition;

+[54/2007 wef 01/01/2008]

+(ed) establish, administer and operate any scheme considered by the Agency to be necessary or desirable to the development of the metrology infrastructure;

+[54/2007 wef 01/01/2008]

+(ee) provide information resources on matters relating to metrology;

+[54/2007 wef 01/01/2008]

+(ef) conduct tests of proficiency on matters relating to metrology;

+[54/2007 wef 01/01/2008]

+(eg) initiate and undertake or enter into contractual testing, consultancy, research or development projects for the purposes of its functions;

+[54/2007 wef 01/01/2008]

+(eh) collect, compile, analyse and disseminate by any convenient means information of a statistical nature or otherwise concerning matters relating to its functions;

+[54/2007 wef 01/01/2008]

 (f) receive, acquire, develop or hold, or sell, mortgage or otherwise dispose of any property, movable or immovable, or any interest therein;